-The town of Smithfield has adopted its own marijuana regulations.
+The town of Smithfield is adopting its own marijuana regulations.
 It is banning caregivers and is limiting how many marijuana plants a patient can grow.
 Their municipal limit is far lower than the state’s limits.

 The American Civil Liberties Union agrees and has been in court to argue those same points, according to Turn to 10.
 Since the case is now in court, Town Council President Paul Santucci has refused to comment.
 A ruling in the case is expected on September 25.
 Superior Court judge Richard Licht will deliver the verdict.